TextUp/textup-frontend/README.md

 ## Installation

 * Clone the repository.
-Since this repository uses [`git subtree`]() to share core styles with other repositories, this repository and its subtree can be cloned in one of the two following ways.
+Since this repository uses [`git subtree`](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt) to share core styles with other repositories, this repository and its subtree can be cloned in one of the two following ways.
  1. `git clone --recursive <repository-url>`
  2. `git fetch` + `git submodule sync --recursive` + `git submodule update --init --recursive`
 * Change into the new directory
-* For ease of use, create a remote to the core styles repository with `git remote add styles git@github.com:TextUp/textup-site.git`
+* For ease of use, create a remote to the core styles repository with `git remote add styles git@github.com:TextUp/textup-styles.git`
 * `npm install`
 * `bower install`